mdtanker/polartoolkit/docs/contributing.md

 ### Code style and linting

 We use [pre-commit](https://pre-commit.com/) to check code style.
 This can be used locally, by installing pre-commit, or can be used as a pre-commit hook, where it is automatically run by git for each commit to the repository.
-This pre-commit hook wont add or commit any changes, but will just inform your of what should be changed.
+This pre-commit hook won't add or commit any changes, but will just inform your of what should be changed.
 Pre-commit is setup within the `.pre-commit-config.yaml` file.
 There are lots of hooks (processes) which run for each pre-commit call, including [Ruff](https://docs.astral.sh/ruff/) to format and lint the code.
 This allows you to not think about proper indentation, line length, or aligning your code during development.
 Before committing, or periodically while you code, run the following to automatically format your code:
 ```
 make check
 ```